opencontainers/distribution-spec/spec.md

 #### Unavailable Referrers API

-A client that pushes an image or artifact manifest with a defined `refers` field MUST verify the [referrers API](#listing-referrers) is available or fallback to updating the image index pushed to a tag described by the [referrers tag schema](#referrers-tag-schema).
+A client that pushes an image or artifact manifest with a defined `subject` field MUST verify the [referrers API](#listing-referrers) is available or fallback to updating the image index pushed to a tag described by the [referrers tag schema](#referrers-tag-schema).
 A client querying the [referrers API](#listing-referrers) and receiving a `404 Not Found` MUST fallback to using an image index pushed to a tag described by the [referrers tag schema](#referrers-tag-schema).

 ##### Referrers Tag Schema